A Practical Look at JavaScript Garbage Collection

 longLived.cache = { temp: true }; // New object in New Space

-The scavenger only looks at New Space roots — it does not scan all of Old Space.
-So it would miss that longLived.cache is keeping { temp: true } alive.
+The scavenger only looks at New Space roots, not all of Old Space.
+On its own, it would miss that longLived.cache is keeping { temp: true } alive.

-V8 solves this with write barriers.
-Every time a reference is written into an object, V8 checks whether a young pointer was stored in an old object.
-If so, it records the reference in a remembered set.
-During scavenging, the remembered set is treated as additional roots.
+For fixing this write barriers principle is used.
+Whenever a reference is written into an object, V8 checks whether a young pointer was just stored inside an old object.
+If so, it records that reference in a remembered set.
+When the scavenger runs, it treats the remembered set as extra roots.
+Scanning that small set is much cheaper.

 // 1.
 Forgotten event listeners